 Skateboarding is a trendy sport that’s loved by plenty.
-To keep up with the increased demand, multiple different companies have begun manufacturing skateboards and skateboard decks.
+Multiple companies have begun manufacturing skateboards and decks to meet the increased demand.
 But what makes each one unique?
-There are many factors that separate one from the other.
+Many factors separate one from the other.

 What Is the Deck Material?